jhpyle/docassemble/_docs/interviews.md

 {% endhighlight %}

 Both mean the same thing.
-You might want to use this technique if your labels in a [`fields`] directive are long.
+You might want to use this technique if your labels in a [`fields`] component are long.
 For example, instead of writing:

 {% highlight yaml %}